A new definition of rough paths on manifolds

 If there exists a control such that the previous properties holds, we may say that $X$ has a finite $p$-variation over $[0,T]$ without mentioning the control.
 We denote by $\mathcal{C}_{0,p}(\Delta_{[0,T]},T^{[p]}(E))$ the set of continuous paths defined over $\Delta_{[0,T]}$ with values in $T^{[p]}(E)$ and that have finite $p$-variation. \end{Def} We see, that for $n=1$, the concept of $p$-variation in definition \ref{VarMF} is the same as the one introduced in subsection \ref{sec:PVarConcept}.
 By theorem \ref{DF0}, signatures have finite $1$-variation.
-The $p$-variation control substitutes then the factorial decay property of signatures. \begin{Rem} One can also easily note that for $1\leq q\leq p$, a multiplicative functional of finite $q$-variation is of finite $p$-variation. \end{Rem} Lyons' extension theorem states that a multiplicative functional of finite $p$-variation is uniquely determined by its terms of degree less than or equal to $[p]$: \begin{theo}[Extension theorem] Let $p\geq1$ and $n \in \mathbb{N}^*\cup\{{\infty}\}$ such that $n\geq [p]$.
+The $p$-variation control substitutes then the factorial decay property of signatures. \begin{Rem} One can also easily note that for $1\leq q\leq p$, a multiplicative functional of finite $q$-variation is of finite $p$-variation. \end{Rem} Lyons' extension theorem states that a multiplicative functional of finite $p$-variation is uniquely determined by its terms of degree less than or equal to $[p]$: \begin{theo}[Extension theorem] \cite{CLL,Lyons} Let $p\geq1$ and $n \in \mathbb{N}^*\cup\{{\infty}\}$ such that $n\geq [p]$.
 Let $E$ be a Banach space.
 Let $X$ be a multiplicative functional of degree $[p]$ in $E$ that has a finite $p$-variation over $[0,T]$ controlled by a control function $\omega$.
 There exists a unique multiplicative functional $\tilde{X}$ of degree $n$ that has a finite $p$-variation over $[0,T]$ and such that $\pi_{[p]}(X)=\pi_{[p]}(\tilde{X})$.
-Furthermore, the $p$-variation of $\tilde{X}$ is also controlled by $\omega$. \end{theo} \begin{Rem} Theorem \ref{ExtThRP} partially encompasses Young's integration theory (see \cite{Young}) in the sense that it allows the construction of the signature of a path of finite $p$-variation, when $p<2$, using only the increments of the path. \end{Rem} The signature of a path of bounded variation is, therefore, by theorem \ref{ExtThRP}, the only multiplicative functional with finite $1$-variation which component of degree $1$ corresponds to the increments of said path.
+Furthermore, the $p$-variation of $\tilde{X}$ is also controlled by $\omega$. \end{theo} \begin{Rem} Theorem \ref{ExtThRP} partially encompasses Young's integration theory \cite{Young} in the sense that it allows the construction of the signature of a path of finite $p$-variation, when $p<2$, using only the increments of the path. \end{Rem} The signature of a path of bounded variation is, therefore, by theorem \ref{ExtThRP}, the only multiplicative functional with finite $1$-variation which component of degree $1$ corresponds to the increments of said path.